Zeusmaxhallo/mic-1-bachelor/README.md

 # mic-1-toolbox
 Web-based MIC-1 emulator and toolbox

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

-After you clone and serve you could get an error which says that you don't have the angular core.
-If this is the case just use the following command.
+After serving, you may receive an error stating that you do not have Angular Core.
+If this occurs, simply use the following command to resolve the issue.
 "npm i @angular/core -s"